 - Unsweetened, full fat yogurt

 While introducing food, start with one teaspoon a time and slowly increase the quantity and frequency.
-Also remember to leave at least one-week gap before introducing new food so that food allergies, if any, can easily be detected.
+Also leaving 3-4 days between introducing new foods can be a good way to identify allergies or intolerances.
+Learn more about baby food allergies here.
 Even once solids are introduced, remember to continue breastfeeding as it helps in building immunity.

-Once babies are eating smooth foods you can offer these same foods but increase the texture.
+Once babies are eating smooth foods happily, you can begin to offer these same foods but increase the texture.

 8-9 months+ – mashed or chopped foods and finger foods

 At this stage, you can continue giving the same food as before.
 Most of the babies start teething around this time.
 Thus, you can introduce food items that prompt the baby to chew.
 Few of the new food items that can be introduced at this stage are:

 - Mashed vegetables like potatoes, squash , carrot and broccoli